 Edinburgh is hilly but all the sites are within walking distance of the centre – and most of the festival/fringe venues are within easy reach of the centre, too.
 Take a coat and jumper; the weather is cooler here than elsewhere in the UK and a showers can be common when rushing from theatre to theatre.

-Accommodation: I’ve stayed in flats for both of my visits to Edinburgh and, with a little research, good quality accommodation can be found without paying the earth.
+Accommodation: I’ve stayed in flats for two of my visits to Edinburgh and also in two lots of student accommodation.
+With a little research, good quality accommodation can be found without paying the earth.
 However, if you’re there in August booking a good while in advance is important – we book almost a year in advance.
 For me, it is better to stay south of the Old Town/station – it’s nearer to some of the key venues including Summerhall, the Pleasance Courtyard and the venues around George Square.

 I’ve stayed in flats on Parkside Terrace: Flat One, Flat Two which are a little bit of a walk out but offer excellent views of Salisbury Crag.
+In 2018 I stayed in halls.
+Meadow Court is opposite Summerhall & an easy walk to some of my favourite venues.
+The rooms are not ensuite (1 bathroom between 4) but are a good size, comfortable & quiet.
+I also stayed at Salisbury Court: these are ensuite with nicely appointed kitchen but generally the rooms a bit crampt & the beds uncomfortable.
 In the same part of town are some university halls which are in a good location and are sufficient quality given that most of your time will be spent around the city. http://www.edinburghfirst.co.uk/for-accommodation/pollock-halls/

 In 2017, I stayed more centrally, near Greyfriars Bobby and the National Museum of Scotland.
 An excellent location for venues and restaurants, this was a well appointed apartment.
 The only downside was that its proximity to venues (and thin windows) made it a little noisier.